This article contains important information about this and previous releases of the RMS SDK 2.1.

 Functions added in this release:

 Note - Further supporting data types and structures, not listed here, have been added for the File API extensions.
-All topics that have been updated for this release are marked as preliminary and subject to change.
+All articles that have been updated for this release are marked as preliminary and subject to change.

 April 2014 update